Frozen condensate pipe – What is it and how to fix it easily?

 - Viessmann F2

 - Vaillant F28

 - Vaillant F29

 These are some of the most common fault codes caused by a frozen condensate pipe on the most popular boiler brands in the UK.
 Should any of these fault codes pop up, make sure to check out your condensate pipe to see if it is frozen and, if so, pour warm water or use a hot water bottle to unfreeze it.

 Before defrosting a condensate pipe, you need to locate the pipe first, right?
 Thankfully, an external condensate pipe is not difficult to find.
 Don’t confuse it for your overflow pipe however.

 The pipe is usually made of plastic and runs from your boiler to an existing waste pipe in your home’s drainage system, external drain pipe, or soakaway.
 It is typically located outside your property, particularly if it is not routed to an internal waste pipe.

 Where is Freezing Likely to Occur in the Condensate Pipe?

-External pipes carrying wastewater away from your home can become frozen at any point along their length due to continuous exposure to chilly weather.
+External pipes carrying wastewater away from your home can become frozen at any point along their length due to continuous exposure to chilly weather during a cold snap.